The Barnett Shale in Texas

 Development of the Barnett Shale

-Future development of the field will be hampered in part by the fact that major portions of the field are in urban areas.
-Some local governments are researching means by which they can drill on existing public land (e.g., parks) without disrupting other activities so they can earn royalties on the oil and gas produced.
+Future development will be hampered in part by the fact that major portions of the field are in urban areas.
+Some local governments are researching how they can drill on existing public land (e.g., parks) without disrupting other activities so they can earn royalties on the oil and gas produced.
 Others are seeking compensation from drilling companies for damage to rural roads caused by overweight vehicles and equipment.

-Two key developments in exploration methods have made development of the Barnett Shale commercially feasible:
+Two key developments in exploration methods have made development of the Barnett feasible:

-- Horizontal Drilling - Recent advances in horizontal drilling have opened up the potential of the Barnett Shale as a major producer.
+Recent advances in horizontal drilling have opened up the potential of the Barnett Shale as a major producer.
 Horizontal drilling enables producers to drill horizontally beneath neighborhoods, schools and airports.
-Since much of the gas in the Barnett Shale is beneath the City of Fort Worth, horizontal drilling methods are key to making it accessible for production.
-A horizontal well also exposes more rock , more natural or induced fractures to the wellbore , which can have the benefit of making a gas well more productive.
+Since much of the gas is beneath the City of Fort Worth, horizontal drilling methods are key to making it accessible for production.
+A horizontal well also exposes more rock, more natural or induced fractures to the wellbore, which can have the benefit of making a gas well more productive.

-- Hydraulic Fracturing (Fracking) - Hydraulic fracturing in the Barnett Shale is achieved by pumping water into the well bore under high pressure to fracture the surrounding rock formation.
+Hydraulic fracturing is achieved by pumping water into the well bore under high pressure to fracture the surrounding rock formation.
 These fractures allow a greater volume of gas to be extracted, and allow wells to produce at economically feasible rates.

-As of 2007, bonuses paid to landowners in the southern counties range from $200 to $2000 per acre with royalty payments in the 18-25% range, much greater than what was being paid as recently as 2004.
+As of 2007, bonuses paid to landowners in the southern counties range from $200 to $2000 per acre with royalty payments in the 18-25% range.
 Terms of recent leases have included $15,000 per acre and a 25% royalty for homeowners in Ryan Place, Mistletoe Heights, and Berkley on Fort Worth's south side, and $22,500 per acre and a 25% royalty for a group of homeowners in south Arlington.

 One lease in Johnson County now has 19 wells permitted.
 New drilling permits in Johnson County are being approved at an average rate of 60 per month, and in Hill County at a rate of 20 per month.
 Per the Fort Worth Star-Telegram, 100,000+ new leases were recorded in Tarrant County in 2007.
 In 2006, the Barnett Shale was responsible for 55,385 permanent jobs and contributed $491 million in revenues to Texas and $228 million in revenues to local governments.
 Economic projections indicate that by 2015 the Barnett Shale may be responsible for 108,000+ jobs.